Code-Blender-7/Learning-JavaScript/Tutorial Project - Bankist Main Page/readme.md

 ###Caution ⚠ -
-On the tabbed component, if the user tries to click outside of the tabs in the div section, the javascript engine would be callbacking a typeError.
+1. On the tabbed component, if the user tries to click outside of the tabs in the div section, the javascript engine would be callbacking a typeError.
 This is also not fixed yet...

+2. the keyboard support for the slide component may change the view of the page on the x axis.
+This behavior is unknown.

 ## <u>Credits</u> -